Stardew Valley: Mods

 Stardew Valley has also seen an active modding community, with players adding various new features to the game.
-One of the most popular mods is Stardew Valley Expanded, which has been downloaded over 3 million times.
+As of 2026, over 30,000 mods have been created.
+One of the most popular mods is Stardew Valley Expanded, which adds multiple new characters and locations and has been downloaded over 4 million times.
+Devin Hedegaard, the mod's creator, later joined the Stardew Valley development team.
 Other mods offer more cosmetic options ranging from changing the overall appearance of the game to introducing new animal designs.
-The majority of mods are only playable through the PC version of the game.
+Most mods are only playable through the PC version of the game.
 Later updates to the game have added features for mod developers.

 In March 2025, a fan made Baldur's Gate 3-themed mod was released, titled Baldur's Village.
 The mod received praise from Larian Studios founder Swen Vincke.
-In the same month, lawyers representing Dungeons & Dragons company Wizards of the Coast have had the mod removed under DMCA.
+In the same month, lawyers representing Wizards of the Coast have had the mod removed under the Digital Millennium Copyright Act (DMCA).
 Vincke took to social media to voice his support for fan-made mods, raising concerns about how they are handled and urging for a solution to be found.
-On April 1, 2025, Wizards of the Coast has issued a statement on the DMCA, saying that it happened in error and apologized for the situation.
+On April 1, 2025, Wizards of the Coast issued a statement on the DMCA, saying that it happened in error and apologized for the situation.